Sauze d'Oulx

-Sauze d'Oulx ([ˈsaudze ˈdulks]) is a town and comune in the Metropolitan City of Turin, Piedmont (northern Italy) located 80 km from Turin in the Val di Susa, at the foot of Monte Genevris (2536 m).
+Sauze d'Oulx ([ˈsaudze ˈdulks]) is a famous resort in the Via Lattea / Milky Way ski area.
+It is a town and comune in the Metropolitan City of Turin, Piedmont (northern Italy) located 80 km from Turin in the Val di Susa, at the foot of Monte Genevris (2536 m).

 It was the site of the freestyle skiing events of the 2006 Olympic Winter Games.
-Together with the villages of Pragelato, Sestriere, Claviere, Cesana Torinese, San Sicario and Montgenèvre, in France, it makes up the Via Lattea (Milky Way) skiing area.
+Together with the villages of Pragelato, Sestriere, Claviere, Cesana Torinese, San Sicario and Montgenèvre, in France, the Via Lattea (Milky Way) skiing area has 400km of pistes.

 Since the beginning of the 19th century, Sauze d'Oulx has been a destination for the Turin aristocracy, with its famous winter resort Sportinia and is still a skiing favourite because of its natural and accessible location.

+Skiing in Sauze d'Oulx

+The winter season runs from mid-December to the end of March.
+Snow conditions vary across the Via Lattea with Sauze d'Oulx being the favoured resort during poor weather, low visibility and for skiing after fresh snowfall.
+Although earlier in the season Sauze d'Oulx can suffer from less snow coverage on the runs back into the resort, the area benefits from links to the rest of the Via Lattea and there are over 400km of slopes to explore.